Skip to main content

 Features: Trophy bass and TrophyCatch submissions, crappie numbers, catfish numbers

 Long and frequently recognized nationally and globally as a top destination for largemouth bass fishing, even when the bass fishing isn’t at its best, it is still pretty good on “Lake O”.
-Over the ten completed seasons of TrophyCatch, Lake Okeechobee is one of the top 5 waters for qualifying submissions.
+Over the life of the program, Lake Okeechobee has been one of the top 5 waters for qualifying submissions into TrophyCatch.
 With a total surface area over 450,000 acres and over 100,000 acres of littoral and marsh habitat, there is lots of lake to explore, which can make it both challenging and productive.
 Virtually all classic approaches work, Texas rigged grape/black worms, spinner baits, and frogs; current popular techniques work well too, punching mats with creature baits, monster worms, or swimbaits.
 If there is one bait that gets talked about year in and year out it is the Gambler Big EZ.
 A healthy wild shiner is always a good bet too.
 Crappie fishing is also top notch right now.
 The strong spawn of 2017 is grown up and providing anglers great fishing.
 Always a strong producer of white and channel catfish, it is not uncommon for a million pounds of catfish to be harvested annually.

 Lake Trafford